isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/2-away-from-the-bustle.md

 <div><p>Impounding Reservoir, 1890s</p></div>
 <div>Lee Kip Lin Collection, National Library Singapore</div>
 </div>

-The Impounding Reservoir was Singapore's first water supply system built in 1867 to meet the demand for fresh water supply.
-It started out as a small lake in the heart of the jungle, and was later enlarged and renamed MacRitche Reservoir in 1922, after James MacRitche, the Municipal Engineer of Singapore from 1883 to 1895.
-The reservoir was regarded as one of the prettiest spots on the island, and a pleasure for the tourists to take a leisure stroll at.
+The Impounding Reservoir was Singapore's first water supply system, built in 1867 to meet the demand for fresh water.
+It started out as a small lake in the heart of the jungle and was later enlarged and renamed MacRitche Reservoir in 1922, after James MacRitche, the Municipal Engineer of Singapore from 1883 to 1895.
+The reservoir was regarded as one of the prettiest spots on the island and a pleasant place for visitors to take a leisurely stroll.

 <hr>